Certificate in Science Communication

 1. Attend three 21st Century Scientists Working Group journal clubs or talks, and present at one 21st Century Scientists Working Group journal club.
 Working Group journal clubs are typically offered once monthly and last one hour, including discussion; organized talks are offered several times per semester and also last about one hour.
 See the 21st Century Scientists Working Group website (21centurysci.com) for meeting times and location.

-21st Century Scientist weekly meetings
+21st Century Scientist monthly meetings

 ComSciCon (comscicon.com, local or national)